HCS Score

 On Gharar and Uncertainty, weighted at 15%, Solana scores 13 out of 15.
 The blockchain is transparent but speculative project launches within the ecosystem add some uncertainty.

-On Underlying Business Activity, weighted at 15%, Solana scores 15 out of 15.
+On Underlying Business Activity, weighted at 15%, Solana scores a perfect 15 out of 15.
 High-speed blockchain infrastructure is a fully permissible and genuinely valuable business activity.

-On Utility and Real Use, weighted at 10%, Solana scores 10 out of 10.
+On Utility and Real Use, weighted at 10%, Solana scores a perfect 10 out of 10.
 The breadth and quality of real applications on Solana is strong and continuing to grow.

 Overall HCS Score: 87 out of 100 — Halal